rdaum/moor/README.md

 ### So far ...

-   * Successfully compiles and executes the full LambdaMOO 1.8.x language (sans `fork` support for now)
+   * Successfully compiles and executes the full LambdaMOO 1.8.x language
    * Successfully imports a JaysHouseCore textdump.
    * Accepts inbound websocket connections (in lieux of telnet), attaches them to a session, and executes commands.
    * Some simple things like `say`, `emote`, `look`, `get` etc work pretty much as expected.